ur5us/insomnia.rest/site/content/documentation/starting/faq.md

 ## Technical Questions

-**How can I set an environment variable from a request?**<br>
-At this time, that is not possible, but it's coming soon.

 **How can I temporarily disable Nunjucks template?**<br>
 You can disable templating of the request body via the request settings dialog (accessed from the sidebar).
 For more control, you can also disable templating by